datahappy1/Simple-Rename/README.md

+*One of my students app that I helped re-factor during the Design Patterns and good practices class.*

 # Simple mass rename (Alpha Version)

 This application is designed to facilitate the bulk renaming of files based on user-defined parameters.
 Currently in its alpha stage, the application is primarily focused on providing core functionality, with more advanced features planned for future releases.